 Presently the Minnesota Fishing Museum displays over 10,000 fishing-related artifacts.
 A log cabin set recreates an old time fish camp at the lake.
 A large diorama depicts a typical spearing dark house on a frozen lake, complete with a Northern Pike moving in to be taken.
 Numerous displays showcase the artifacts found in many anglers’ tackle boxes throughout the years.
 Motors dating from 1902 are displayed throughout.
 The aquarium with live native fish is the focal point for learning and just relaxing.
 The Minnesota record fish display inspires anglers to catch "the big one."

 to visit the museum with your family and/or to arrange a guided tour for larger groups.
-Contact us for additional information.